UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 UCLA Stats and Trends

-- So far this season, the Bruins have been installed as favorites by a 7-point margin or more four times and are 3-1 ATS in those games.
+- The Bruins have been favored by 7 points or more four times this season and are 3-1 ATS in those contests.

-- UCLA's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- UCLA's games this year have hit the over six times in 11 opportunities (54.5%).

-- UCLA is 7-4 against the spread and 7-4 overall this season when the team scores more than 21.1 points.
+- UCLA is 7-4 against the spread and 7-4 overall this season when the team records more than 21.1 points.

-- The Bruins have 12 giveaways this season, while the Golden Bears have 17 takeaways .
+- This year, the Bruins have 12 turnovers, five fewer than the Golden Bears have takeaways (17).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.